aniketmaurya/chitra/README.md

 ## What is chitra?

-**chitra** (**चित्र**) is an image utility library for Deep Learning tasks. *(It is not image-processing library)*

-chitra reduces image data loading boilerplates for classification and object-detection.

-It can also generate bounding-boxes from the annotated dataset.
+**chitra** (**चित्र**) is a Deep Learning Computer Vision library for easy data loading, model building and model interpretation with GradCAM/GradCAM++.

+Highlights:
+- Faster data loading without any boilerplate.
+- Progressive resizing of images.
+- Rapid experiments with different models using `chitra.trainer` module.
+- Train models with cyclic learning rate.
+- Model interpretation using GradCAM/GradCAM++ with no extra code.

 If you have more use cases please [**raise an issue**](https://github.com/aniketmaurya/chitra/issues/new/choose) with the feature you want.